Restaurants

 205 E. Front St.

-Hurtado Barbecue is one of the top barbecue spots in the state.
-There will likely be a line out the front door, but don't let that scare you off (unless it's all the way down the sidewalk).
-Once you're at the front, you get your food pretty quickly.
-It's a casual but nice spot with a big outdoor area and a medium-sized dining room.
-There's a bar attached so you can order drinks while in the line.
+Hurtado Barbecue is one of Arlington’s most lauded spots for Central Texas smoked meat.
+There will likely be a line out the front door, but don’t let that scare you off.
+Once you’re at the front, you get your food pretty quickly.
+It’s a casual spot with a big outdoor area and a medium-sized dining room.
+There’s a bar attached so you can order drinks while in line.
 Winning!
 Everything at this Central Texas-style barbecue spot is great — particularly the brisket.
 Get the birria tacos.
-And dessert.
-Don't skip dessert.

 200 N. East St.

-Cane Rosso is a local chain that serves much-better-than-chain pasta and Neapolitan-style pizza.
+Cane Rosso is a regional chain that serves much-better-than-chain pasta and Neapolitan-style pizza.
 The bar has a stellar sangria on tap and Italian and local craft beers.
 The pizza is creative and fun with things like bacon marmalade and sweet drop peppers.
 There are also pasta dishes (a real carbonara), sandwiches and good salads (get bacon on the Cesear).
-It's a casual spot with table service and a large outdoor courtyard with space for kids to frolic.
+It’s a casual spot with table service and a large outdoor courtyard where kids can frolic.

 Division Pizza